bespinian/blog/content/posts/vault-migration/index.md

 ### 7. Prepare the unseal key migration on the new Vault instance

-To enable unseal key migration, we first need to configure the new Vault cluster to support dual seal configuration — keeping the old seal block active but disabled, and adding a new one that points to the new Azure Key Vault.
+To enable unseal key migration, the new Vault cluster needs to know about both unseal key coordinates when the configuration is loaded the next time (after unsealing the state) — keeping the old seal block active but disabled, and adding a new one that points to the new Azure Key Vault.

 - Update the Vault configuration: